 This e-book is a must have when you want visualise stories.
 I go step by step through visualising a story, which helps you from an idea to a plan, and from a plan to an exhibition or perhaps a book.
 In addition, I share my tips about finding a guide, how to deal with unforeseen circumstances and how to do good research.
 I also tell you everything about different narrative forms in which you can form your story.

 About the author

 Spider owner, beekeeper with a break, good weather cyclist & surfer.
 Not as fun as Bilbo Baggins – because what is ever going to be cooler than a barrel rider?
 Anyway, back to business >> I’m born in The Hague, The Netherlands in 1985.
 Before becoming a photographer I was a tour guide, a teacher and a beekeeper.
 I have lived in Turkey, Uganda, Argentina, England and of course The Netherlands.
 Going on an adventure is what I love doing most.
 Of course accompanied with my camera.

 The first time I took a photo I don’t remember, but in 2015 it was the first time I got paid for taking photos.
 It was then that I became a professional photographer.
 Most of my photography I devote to working for humanitarian organisations or projects.
 This is what makes me the happiest person; being able to tell visual stories about humanity.
-Since 2015 I’ve been photographing for organisations like Amnesty International, Trees 4 All, Because we Carry, Movement on the Ground.
+Since 2015 I’ve been photographing for organisations like Amnesty International, Trees 4 All, Movement on the Ground.